Police Officer Degree & Career Center

 Learn the best police career advice for being successful in a police career by reading the responses from 35 leaders in the law enforcement community.

 Police Career Interviews

-We interviewed several experienced police professionals including police chiefs and gang investigators as part of our criminal justice career interview series to learn what qualities and skills are important for a police career and advice for starting a career.
+We interviewed several experienced police professionals including police chiefs and gang investigators as part of our criminal justice career interview series to learn what qualities and skills are important for a police career and to hear advice for starting a career in law enforcement.

 - Interview with David Couper, former Police Chief of the Madison Police Department